 The White House Council on Environmental Quality (CEQ) has a competitive legal clerkship program and recruits unpaid clerks for its spring, summer, and fall semester schedules.
 CEQ accepts applications from prospective clerks on a rolling basis; however, due to the high volume of applications that we typically receive, we encourage applicants to abide by the following dates and deadlines:

 CEQ has legal clerkship openings each spring and fall semester, as well as each summer.
 Clerks are supervised by attorneys within CEQ’s Office of the General Counsel and provide critical research and writing assistance to both legal and policy staff on a variety of matters pertinent to CEQ’s functions, including oversight of the National Environmental Policy Act.
-Through CEQ’s participation in policy processes across the federal government, clerks have the opportunity to perform diverse, substantive legal work, including (1) drafting memoranda on environmental, energy, natural resources, and general law issues; (2) tracking federal agency actions on environmental issues; (3) attending interagency working group meetings; and (4) assisting with responses to Freedom of Information Act requests and other inquiries regarding CEQ’s activities.
+Through CEQ’s participation in policy processes across the federal government, clerks have the opportunity to perform diverse, substantive legal work, including (1) drafting memoranda on environmental, energy, natural resources, infrastructure, and general law issues; (2) tracking federal agency actions on environmental and infrastructure issues; (3) attending interagency working group meetings; and (4) assisting with responses to Freedom of Information Act requests and other inquiries regarding CEQ’s activities.
 Clerks may also have the opportunity to help advise CEQ’s policy teams on legal issues and to analyze significant draft regulations through CEQ’s participation in the interagency regulatory review process under Executive Order 12866.

 Note: the White House has a zero-tolerance policy for drug use.
 Clerks will be required to take a drug test prior to beginning a clerkship.
 Failure to pass the drug test will result in immediate disqualification.